 Work placements of 800 hours are a key part of the degree and along with group, research or industry driven projects, give practical experience to the theoretical aspects of engineering design and development.

-The undergraduate Bachelor of Engineering degree has three specialisations, of which students choose one:
+The undergraduate Bachelor of Engineering with Honours degree has three majors of which students choose one:

 - Electronic and Computer System Engineering

 Students may also study a Bachelor of Science (BSc) majoring in:

 - Computer Science

 The BSc shares much of the design and implementation focus of the BE(Hons), but is more flexible and takes only three years.